 As you may recall, Elizabeth was advanced in years and childless.
 She was a good woman as the Bible (in verse 6 of Luke 1) says she.
 It denotes both she and her husband were “righteous before God.”

 Being righteous, you know she had to have a strong prayer life, right?

 I’ll bet she had prayed for a child at roast once during her marriage.
-The Bible said she was “unable to conceived” (verse 7).
-Women I know in similarly circumstances pray often to conceive.
+The Bible said she was “unable to conceive” (verse 7).
+Women I know in similar circumstances pray often to conceive.
 I’ll bet Elizabeth was no different.

 The Bible never said she was “vexed” or worried about it as was Hanna…Samuel’s mother.
 Don’t get me wrong, I believe Hannah was a woman of faith too.
 She just journeyed a bit differently than Elizabeth, that’s all.

 At any rate, Elizabeth prayed…and did a “fa-get about it” ibuprofen move – she just kept it moving.

 The result, the birth John the Baptist at a time of life most women are doing everything but having children.